Skelly0/Publicia/documentation/conversation_management_explanation.md

 -   The `DiscordBot` class initializes a `ConversationManager` instance in its `__init__` method.
 -   **`on_message`:**
     -   Calls `self.conversation_manager.write_conversation` to store both user and bot messages after processing a user's query.
 -   **`process_hybrid_query`:**
-    - Calls `self.is_context_dependent_query` to check if the current query is a follow up.
+    -   Calls `self.is_context_dependent_query` to check if the current query is likely a follow-up.
-    - Calls `self.conversation_manager.get_conversation_messages` to retrieve conversation history.
+    -   If it is a follow-up:
-    - Calls `self.get_conversation_context` to extract relevant context from the conversation history, which is used to enhance context-dependent queries.
+        -   Calls `self.get_conversation_context` to extract relevant prior messages (e.g., last user query, last bot response).
+        -   Calls `self.enhance_context_dependent_query` to rewrite the current query, incorporating the extracted context.
+        -   Calls `self.generate_context_aware_embedding` to create a specialized embedding for this enhanced query, improving search relevance.
+    -   Uses the potentially enhanced query and its embedding for the hybrid search (`DocumentManager.search`).
 -   **`get_conversation_context`:**
-    - Calls `self.conversation_manager.get_conversation_messages` to retrieve the conversation history.
+    -   Calls `self.conversation_manager.get_conversation_messages` to retrieve the recent history.
-    - Extracts the last substantive user query and the last assistant response to use as context.
+    -   Extracts key turns (like the last substantive user query and the last assistant response) to provide context for query enhancement.

 ## Workflow